Attawapiskat First Nation: History

-The site of the present settlement at the mouth of the Attawapiskat River (the reserve known as Attawapiskat 91A) has for centuries been a gathering place for the Mushkegowuk.
-Attawapiskat 91A was originally a seasonal camp that the Cree visited only in the spring and summer to take advantage of the bountiful fishing on a major river of James Bay.
+The site of the present settlement at the mouth of the Attawapiskat River (the reserve known officially as Attawapiskat 91A) has for centuries been a gathering place for the Mushkegowuk.
+Attawapiskat was originally a seasonal camp that the Cree visited only in the spring and summer to take advantage of the bountiful fishing on a major river of James Bay.
 Historically, in the wintertime, families moved to more dispersed sites along the coast, inland or on Akimiski Island, where they trapped, hunted, and gathered roots, fruit and nuts.
 This way of life has persisted at least as recently as the 1950s, with family groups dispersing across the territory beginning in the autumn.